 - Heimdallia: forms intensely burrowed beds with a ‘can of worms’ appearance in tidal sandflat deposits

 - Psammichnites: a horizontal, gently meandering trail, possibly created by a marine snail crawling or grazing

 - Tumblagoodichnus hockingi: a trace unique to the Tumblagooda Sandstone.
 A probable arthropod hunting burrow, named after GSWA geologist Roger Hocking — who discovered it during the first detailed study of the Tumblagooda Sandstone.

 Age of the Tumblagooda Sandstone

 The age of the Tumblagooda Sandstone is currently poorly constrained, with previously documented ages ranging from the Cambrian to the Cretaceous.
 At present, the most likely age is thought to be Ordovician or Silurian.
 Scientists from GSWA and elsewhere are working on new techniques to find out exactly when this formation was deposited.
-Some of the trace fossils discussed here — and a model of an animal that might have created them — can be seen in the Western Australian Museum’s Diamonds to Dinosaurs gallery.

 External links covering a range of topics relating to Australian fossils, paleontology and geological time can be found on External website.